WHAT INCOTERMS YIELD?

 FOB

-The term Free On Board, also known by the acronym FOB, is usually used for maritime transportation.
-The FOB notation, which must be supplemented by the specific indication of the port of embarkation, binds the seller to all transportation costs to the port of embarkation, including any costs for putting the ship on board, as well as the costs of obtaining licenses and documentation for export from the nation of origin and those for customs operations always for export.
+The term Free On Board, also known by the acronym FOB, is usually used for Sea freight.
+The FOB notation, which must be supplemented by the specific indication of the port of embarkation, binds the seller to all transportation costs to the port of embarkation, including any costs for putting the ship on board, as well as the costs of obtaining export licenses and documentation from the nation of origin and those for customs clearance always for export.

 From the moment the goods are loaded aboard the ship, all other expenses are to be borne by the buyer, including insurance costs.
-As for the responsibility for the goods, this passes from the seller to the buyer when the goods are loaded on board the ship.
+As for the responsibility for the goods, this passes from the seller to the buyer when the goods are loaded aboard the ship.

 The wording of this surrender term is considered complete with the indication of the port of embarkation (e.g. FOB Genoa).

-• Note: As of Incoterms® 2020, the term FOB is only recommended for maritime transport of non-containerized goods.
-For container transport, FCA is recommended.
+• Note: From Incoterms® 2020, the term FOB is only recommended for Sea freight of non-containerized goods.
+For containerized freight, FCA is recommended.

 FAS (maritime or inland waterways only)